DhruvinSoni30/Terraform_Ansible/README.md

-# A complete guid to setup Splunk Clustering using Ansible & Terraform!
+# A complete guide to setup the infrastructure using terraform & configure it using Ansible!

 ### What is Terraform?